MM for Penalized Estimation: Simulation study

-Table~\ref{tab:ex2err} and \ref{tab:ex2nvar} illustrate the results for Example 3 and similar conclusions like Example 2 can be drawn.
+The results for Example 3 are summarized in the supplement, and similar conclusions like Example 2 can be drawn.
 In all outlier scenarios, the nonconvex loss-based methods triumph over the logistic-based methods on prediction.
 In particular, the best average test errors are 0.0016 (ClossMCP), 0.0520 (QlossSCAD), 0.1018 (QlossSCAD) and 0.2019 (QlossSCAD) for percentage of outliers v=0, 5, 10 and 20, respectively.
 In addition, the corresponding variable selections in featured numbers in Table~\ref{tab:ex2nvar} resemble the Bayes optimal classifier.
-Except for v=0, all the variables are more accurately identified by the nonconvex loss-based methods than the logistic-based methods.
+Except for v=0, all variables are more accurately identified by the nonconvex loss-based methods than the logistic-based methods.
+Both $x_1^2$ and $x_2^2$ are selected in all estimation methods in each simulation run.
+Supplement Table~\ref{tab:ex2_var} counts variable selection for $x_1$ or $x_2$ in 100 simulations.
+Across all methods, the average specificity excluding $x_1, x_1^2, x_2, x_2^2$ is $\geq 0.98$.
+Hence, the details are unreported.
+In conclusion, all methods correctly select $x_1^2$ and $x_2^2$, and the remaining variables including $x_1$ and $x_2$ are typically eliminated by the variable selection procedures.